popgengui/agestrucnb/README.md

 current compatible python versions
 ----------------------------------
-	python 3.5 and 3.6.  on windows platforms especially, we recommend using the anaconda 3 python distribution, as it's "conda" installer supplies a pre-compiled version of simupop, which is often difficult to install on windows, when you try to install through pip and setuptools (see item 2. in the dependancies
+	python 3.5 and 3.6.  on Windows 64-bit platforms, we strongly recommend using the anaconda 3 python distribution, as it's "conda" installer supplies a pre-compiled version of simupop, which is often difficult to install on windows, when you try to install through pip and setuptools (see item 2. in the dependancies